 Privacy-focused tools are the most user-friendly on the internet.
 This is because by protecting their users’ information, rather than using it against them, they empower users to decide for themselves what happens with their data.
-Most search engines, like Google, offer very little transparency as to how they actually use the user-information they collect.
-Here are some reasons it’s a good idea to use a private search engine.
+Most websites offer very little transparency as to how they actually use the user-information they collect.
+Here are some reasons to use a private search engine.

 Without tracking, search engines serve you fewer ads and less-intrusive ads.
 Your results can’t be influenced by your past searches or web browsing.
-Another positive benefit of less tracking is that the ads that show up on other websites you visit won’t be as intrusive and related to the things you’ve searched for on Google.
+Another positive benefit of less tracking is that the ads that show up on other websites you visit won’t be as intrusive and related to the things you’ve just searched for or talked about.

 Peace of Mind